usnistgov/oar-metadata/model/README-NERDm.md

   * [nerdm-rls-schema.json](nerdm-rls-schema.json) -- an extension schema that defines types that help describe different versions or releases of resources.
   * [nerdm-bib-schema.json](nerdm-bib-schema.json) -- an extension schema that defines types for richer descriptions of bibliographic references.
-In particular, this enables more closer interoperability with DataCite metadata.
+In particular, this enables closer interoperability with DataCite metadata.
   * [nerdm-agg-schema.json](nerdm-agg-schema.json) -- an extension schema that defines different types of data collections or aggregations that are important to the NIST Public Data Repository.